Futures and Options on Futures

 The prices for futures and options on futures can be obtained from major newspapers or from the Internet.
 Newspapers group the contract listings by their underlying asset: grain, oilseed, livestock, food, metal, petroleum, interest rates, currencies, and index futures.
 Some of the contract terms are also specified, such as quantity or quality.

 While price listings are much like stocks or options, there are 2 prices quoted for highest and lowest value since the contract started trading, called the Life-of-Contract High and Life-of-Contract Low.
 The closing price for the day is known as the settle price.

 Types of Futures Orders

-As with stocks, there are different types of orders that can be placed for futures.
-However, these orders differ to some extent, depending on whether the order is filled though the open outcry method, or electronically.
+As with stocks, there are different types of orders for futures.
+However, these orders differ somewhat, depending on whether the order is filled through the open outcry method, or electronically.
 The types of orders that can be placed electronically also depends on the broker and the software used to place the order.

 The types of orders that can generally be submitted are much the same as for stocks.
 A market order is filled immediately at the current market price.
 A limit order is an order to buy or sell at a specified price or a better price.
 A market-limit order is filled at the best available price, but if there are not enough contracts at that price to complete the order, the rest of the order becomes a limit order at that price.